NicolasGrosjean/OpenRestaurantMap/README.md

 - Display link to OpenStreetMap object to see more information and edit them
 - Display also fastfood
 - Allow geolocalisation to position the map
+- Change the date and time to know when the restaurants are opened and closed
 - Website available thanks to GitHub Pages

 ## Upcoming features